anio-js-foundation/strip-suffix/README.md

 Remove the suffix of a string.

-Throws error if string doesn't start with suffix:
+Throws error if string doesn't end with suffix:

 ```js
 import stripSuffix from "@anio-js-foundation/strip-suffix"